If you’re visiting the Maltese islands and want to stay connected to the internet (and mobile telephony), don’t worry – it’s easy and straightforward.

 Wireless Internet is also widely available throughout Malta and Gozo in many hotels, restaurants and coffee shops.
 In most places (like Costa Coffee outlets, or Cafe Jubilee chain) it would be polite to order a coffee or a snack and then you would be able to ask for the Wi-Fi password.
 In other places, you won’t even need a password as the connection is freely available.

-Getting connected on your travel is a must nowadays and you’ll find that mobile phone networks are of a high standard in Malta.
-The service providers all have decent plans for Internet connectivity via mobile on 3G/4G networks.
+Getting connected on your trip is a must nowadays and you’ll find that mobile phone networks are of a high standard in Malta.
+The service providers all have solid prepaid plans for Internet connectivity via mobile on 4G/5G networks.

-Although all providers offer contracts, it’s good to know that prepaid options are also available, where you can buy a SIM card at a low rate and top up with credit.
+Although all providers offer contracts, it’s good to know that prepaid options are also available, where you can buy a SIM card (or eSIM) at a low rate and top up with credit.

 Getting connectivity on a short stay in Malta (7-10 days):